Berry Events Center – Northern Michigan Wildcats

 The concourse can get a little crowded between periods, especially near the corners where the concession stands are located, but it doesn’t give fans that claustrophobic feeling.

 Tickets begin at $15 for standing room, and only go up to $16 for reserved seating.
 This really just comes down to your personal preference.
-For an extra dollar I would pay to have a seat, but probably watch some of the game from a standing position on the concourse.
-Groups of 15 or more, NMU students, and fans under the game of 18 only pay $8 per ticket.
+For an extra dollar it is worth it to pay to have a seat, but you can watch some of the game from a standing position on the concourse.
 In any case, it is well worth the cost.
 Even when you add in the cost of parking, a drink, and a hot dog, the price tag comes in under $25 per person.
+Seniors get a $2 discount on each ticket, and NMU students or any fan under age 18 can gain admittance for just $10.

 One extra point for the 1991 National Championship banner and poster.
 It’s always special when you can see a game in a venue where they have a championship tradition.